http://www.aaa.com:8080/web1

 You can also view the full syntax and options of the subcommand by

-typing a command such as asadmin help create-http-listener
+typing a command such as asadmin help create-http-listener at the

 command line.